 The Waterside District is another striking hospitality project – what made this project interesting?

 We’ve worked with this owner at both the Waterside District as well as Live!
-Casino Westmoreland, so we’ve developed a good rhythm and understanding of their goals.
+Casino Pittsburgh, so we’ve developed a good rhythm and understanding of their goals.
 The Waterside District is a venue featuring several tenants and lots of different types of spaces.
 We wanted to establish a cohesive lighting theme, while also creating individualized aesthetics for each tenant.
 We developed a lighting toolkit that we were able to use across the entire project, with tweaks here and there to make each space feel unique.
 By varying the finishes and placements of the lights, we could make each space feel special – whether it be a beach shack, beer hall, or cowboy bar – while also offering a streamlined solution that was easy for the owner to operate.

 Tell us more about Live!
 Casino Pittsburgh.